ArnavDagar/Arduino-Summer-Camp/README.md

 Learn more about this project in [this video](https://www.youtube.com/watch?v=xR2um3CB-e0&).

-## 9. Water Overflow Detector
+## 10. Water Overflow Detector
 Our final propject before we put everything together will be a Water Overflow Detector.
-For this project, I devised a container with a lid (pictured below) such that the Water Sensor can easily fit in the slot, and a funnel can be placed in the circular hole to increase the water level.
+For this project, I devised a container with a lid such that the Water Sensor can easily fit in the slot, and a funnel can be placed in the circular hole to increase the water level.

 The components used in this project are as follow:
-* Watter Sensor: Returns the level of water touching the sensor
+* Water Sensor: Returns the level of water touching the sensor
 * OLED Display: Displays either Clear, Caution, Danger, or Critical
 * Buzzer: Beeps at different frequencies depending on the water level
 * LED: Blinks at different frequencies depending on the water level
+* Water Reservoir with slot for water sensor and a hole for funnerl for pouring in water

 Learn more about this project in [this video](https://www.youtube.com/watch?v=SfWMD1pfpyw&).

-The Grove Water Sensor and the container used for testing are pictured below.

-## 10. Final Project
+## 11. Final Project
 In the final project, the students combined all the previous project code into one final script.
 This was implemented such that even if the students do not have access to the code in the future, they can still run all their projects on the boards, since the Arduino will automatically run the last project that was loaded onto the Arduino once connected to power (hence why we initally installed the 9V battery on the board, allowing the students to power on the Arduino whenever they wish).

 This project cycles through each of the projects one at a time when the user presses the red and black buttons simulatenously.
 This was a good project to learn switch case constructs.